JackSzwergold/Preworn-Main/README_GIT_SETUP_AND_USAGE.md

     ssh -T git@github.com

 It will ask to add `github.com` to your system’s list of known hosts.
-Type in `yes` as the answer and the respons returned should be:
+Type in `yes` as the answer and the response returned should be:

 > Hi `username`!
 You've successfully authenticated, but GitHub does not provide shell access.